 Extracting diagnostic logs

-1. Make sure you experienced the VRidge related problem recently and fully while VRidge diagnostic mode was enabled (you can toggle it on in mobile app settings).
+1. Make sure you experienced the VRidge related problem recently and fully while VRidge diagnostic mode was enabled - you can start diagnostic mode by using VRidge (Diagnostic mode) launcher icon.

-You can restart your phone, reproduce the problem and then continue with next steps.
-The log file usually covers only last day or two so problems that happened a week ago probably won't be logged in there.
+After reproducing the problem, you can continue with next steps.
+The log file usually covers only last few hours so problems that happened a week ago probably won't be logged in there.

-2. Extract the downloaded archive and open platform-tools-latest-windows\platform-tools folder where adb.exe is located.
+2. Extract the downloaded ADB archive and open platform-tools-latest-windows\platform-tools folder where adb.exe is located.

 3. Right-click anywhere in the folder while your shift key is pressed.
 It will open a context menu with some extra options.
-Select Open command window here in the opened menu.
+Select Open command window here or Open PowerShell window here in the opened menu.
 If you don't see this option, click address bar in file explorer window and type cmd and hit enter.
 A command window will open.

-5. Enter adb logcat -d -v time > VridgeLogcat.txt and press enter.
-VridgeLogcat.txt will be created in the platform-tools folder.
+5. Enter adb logcat -d -v time > VridgeLogcat.log and press enter.
+VridgeLogcat.log will be created in the platform-tools folder.

-Please reply to your previous ticket with the file attached.
+Please reply to your ticket with the file attached.